charlesrocabert/gbapy/README.md

 # 5) Copyright <a name="copyright"></a>

-Copyright © 2024-2025 @charlesrocabert, Furkan Mert.
+Copyright © 2024-2025 Charles Rocabert, Furkan Mert.

 # 6) License <a name="license"></a>